jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ## IN THE PAPER

-The paper presents the design of and results from a new non-linear dynamic model of cascading failure in power system,  called **“Cascading Outage Simulator with Multiprocess Integration Capabilities” (COSMIC)**.
+The paper presents the design of and results from a new non-linear dynamic model of cascading failure in power system,  called **“Cascading Outage Simulator with Multi-process Integration Capabilities” (COSMIC)**.

 In COSMIC [1], ...